hkn-alpha/website/README.md

 ```

 The above will show the 5 closest events, _or_ all events in the next 14 days, whichever is greater. _The values above are the default values._

-## Adding a New Page

-You shouldn't have to do this too often after the initial creation of the website: it's far better to add a section to an existing page, since it reduces the maintenance burden.
-You should also consider how often your new page would need to be updated: if it needs frequent updating, will that updating _really_ happen?
-If your answer is yes (a miracle!) follow these steps:

 ## Search Engine Optimization